 Jump to:

-What a Type B RCD Actually Detects
+What a Type B RCD Detects

 Type B RCDs are designed for modern power electronics.
 They detect fault currents that simpler devices physically cannot see.